uni-tue-kn/draft-ihle-song-mpls-mna-signaling/draft-ihle-song-mpls-mna-signaling.md

 tbd

 ## Using OSPF
-This section defines the signaling of NAS-MLD and RLD that can be supported for specific Network-Action Substacks (NAS) using OSPF node and link advertisement.
+This section defines the signaling of the RLD and the NAS-MLD that can be supported for specific Network-Action Substacks (NAS) using OSPF node and link advertisement.
 {{?rfc7770}} defines the OSPF RI Opaque LSA which is used in {{?rfc8476}} to carry the node-specific provisioned SID depth of the router originating the Router Information (RI) LSA in a sub-TLV.
 Further, {{?rfc7684}} defines link-specific advertisements using the optional sub-TLV of the OSPFv2 Extended Link TLV for OSPFv2, and {{?rfc8362}} defines link-specific advertisements using the optional sub-TLV of the E-Router-LSA TLV.

 ### NAS-MLD Advertisement
-To signal the maximum numbers of LSEs for NAS with different scopes, this document introduces new sub-TLVs based on {{?rfc7684}}, {{?rfc8476}}, and {{?rfc8362}}.
+To signal the per-scope NAS-MLD, this document introduces new sub-TLVs based on {{?rfc7684}}, {{?rfc8476}}, and {{?rfc8362}}.
 The NAS-MLD Sub-TLV is defined node- or link-specific as below:

 ~~~~